abrasic/abratools/README.md

-# AbraTools Alpha
+# AbraTools Beta
-> AbraTools contains a list of QoL Graph Editor tools and functions for Blender 3.
-It's made by animators, for animators.
+### *AbraTools contains a list of many quality-of-life animation tools for Blender 3.
+It's made by animators, for animators.*

 **Code is a mess.
 Be careful using it in production.
 Bug reports, feature requests and PRs are appreciated.**